MQ-xz/FlagHunter/README.md

 An autonomous AI agent framework for solving CTF challenges automatically.
 More than just a tool - it's an extensible framework that you can customize for your specific use cases with plug-and-play architecture.

+> **🚧 Development Status**: This project is actively under development.
+Features and APIs may change as we continue to improve and expand capabilities.

 ## ✨ What It Does

 - 🎯 **Automatically solves CTF challenges** - Just give it a challenge URL